poclab-web/FpDoc2vec/README.md

 "plot function"(shap, dataset)
 ```

-# Performance
+# Othe Details
-Please look up performances from the paper ['Predicting Chemical Roles from Database Descriptions Using Natural Language Processing'](URL here)
+If you want other details like performances, please look the paper ['Predicting Chemical Roles from Database Descriptions Using Natural Language Processing'](URL here)

 # Data Source
 This repository uses [ChEBI Database](https://www.ebi.ac.uk/chebi/) and [PubChem Database](https://pubchem.ncbi.nlm.nih.gov/).

 # Contact
 Please email to gotoh-hiroaki-yw\[at\]ynu.ac.jp if you have any questions or comments.